 Under this Plan, up to a maximum of 20,000,000 ordinary shares are available for Awards, corresponding to 10,000,000 ADSs.
 Each vested RSU (as reported) entitles the participant of the Plan to receive one ADS, subject to adjustments for dividend payments.
 Each vested option entitles the participant of the Plan to purchase one ADS at a defined price.
-As of December 31, 2022, 6,521,675 RSUs and Options to purchase 100,000 ADSs have been granted, net of forfeitures.
+As of December 31, 2023, 7,663,382 RSUs and Options to purchase 100,000 ADSs have been granted, net of forfeitures.

-In February 2023, we completed the payment of special dividend of US\$0.80 per ADS to all of our shareholders, and as a consequence of this special dividend, non-exercised RSU grants in Opera were adjusted with a dividend yield, resulting in an increase of 218,020 RSUs.
-For details of our adjusted RSU grants and new Award grants in 2023 up to the date of this annual report, see Note 18 to our consolidated financial statements included elsewhere in this annual report.
+In February 2023, we completed the payment of a special dividend of \$0.80 per ADS to all of our shareholders, and as a consequence of this special dividend, non-exercised RSU grants in Opera were adjusted with the dividend yield, resulting in an increase of 218,020 RSUs.
+On June 13, 2023, we adopted a recurring semi-annual cash dividend program.
+Our first and second semi-annual dividends under the program, each being \$0.40 per ADS, have been paid in July 2023 and January 2024, respectively.
+As a result of these dividends, non-exercised RSU grants in Opera were adjusted with the dividend yield, resulting in an increase of 99,359 RSUs.